SvenMichaelKlose/arukanoido/README.md

 # Arukanoido

-ARUKANOIDO is a clone of the famous arcade game "Arkanoid" for the Commodore VIC–20 with at least 35K memory expansion.
+ARUKANOIDO is a clone of the famous arcade game "Arkanoid" for the Commodore VIC–20 with at least 24K memory expansion.
+Additional 3K will give you faster graphics and +32K will enable original arcade sounds.

 This demo comes with the first ten of 33 levels.